 A lot has changed since we first looked at the WireGuard VPN protocol.
-In this new and updated WireGuard VPN guide, we examine the strengths and weaknesses of this protocol, as well as the best VPNs that support WireGuard.
+In this new and updated WireGuard VPN guide, we examine the strengths and weaknesses of this protocol, as well as some of the best VPNs that support WireGuard.

 WireGuard is a relatively new VPN protocol that is already bringing big changes to the VPN industry.
 But is it trustworthy and safe?